portovep/portovep/README.md

 ### What I'm working on 👨‍💻

-📺 Currently building a chrome extension called 1Stream <br>
+📺 Currently building a chrome extension (1Stream) to watch Netflix and Youtube videos with friends <br>

 ### What I’m currently learning 🌱

 💾 Modern data architecture <br>
 🕸️ Data Mesh

 ### Find me elsewhere 🌎